 - You may be asked to provide additional information or attend an interview if they are unable to come to a decision based on your submission

-Before you can apply for an Experiential Learning Assessment you will need to be an ICE Graduate Member and have an accredited Bachelor's degree or equivalent (for CEng) or an accredited foundation degree, HNC, HND or equivalent (for IEng).
+Before you can apply for an Experiential Learning Assessment you must be an ICE Graduate Member, Associate Member or a full Member and have an accredited Bachelor's degree or equivalent (for CEng) or an accredited or approved foundation degree, HNC, HND or equivalent (for IEng).
 This confirms your eligibility for the assessment.

 You will need to send several documents with your application for us to confirm if you meet the academic base for CEng or IEng registration.